ZJU-DAILY/GTR/README.md

 # GTR
-This is a PyTorch implementation of the paper: GTR: General Multi-View Trajectory Representation Learning via Pre-train and Fine-tune
+This is a PyTorch implementation of the paper: GTR: A General, Multi-View, and Dynamic Framework for Trajectory Representation Learning

 ![Overview](./framework.png)